 Ivy Materials Utilization Center located on Route 637 (Dick Woods Road), 3 miles south of the I-64 (Ivy) Exit.
 Residents can use the recycling center just before the scale house to recycle newspaper, magazines, catalogues and cardboard.

 McIntire Road Recycling Center, located on McIntire Road just north of the Albemarle County Office Building.
-Center users are strongly encouraged to source separated recyclables at the home/office, so off-loading at McIntire is much easier!
-In separate containers, McIntire accepts four categories of paper, one category for comingled glass products to include bottles and jars of all colors (but no windowpane glass please), and one category each for aluminum food/beverage cans, non-aluminum metal containers, #1 plastic, #2 plastic, and all other plastic (including Styrofoam), except plastic bags.
-The center operates at the following times: Wednesday through Friday – 8:30 a.m. to 5:20 p.m.; Saturday – 9:30 a.m. to 5:20 p.m.; and Sunday – 12:30 p.m. to 5:20 p.m.
-Call the Recycling Information Hotline at (434) 906-0763 or visit http://www.rivanna.org for more detailed information.
+Center users are strongly encouraged to source separate recyclables at the home/office, so off-loading at McIntire is much easier!
+In separate containers, McIntire accepts four categories of paper; comingled glass products to include bottles and jars of all colors (but no windowpane glass please); two containers for aluminum beverage cans only and the other is for all other aluminum or steel cans, tin cans, pet cans, aluminum foil; #1 - #7 rigid plastic bottles and containers; and flexible plastic wrap/packaging including plastic grocery bags.
+Also from January 2016-April 2016 McIntire is accepting residential food waste for composting.
+Details can be found at http://www.rivanna.org/composting/ Operation hours are Wednesday through Friday – 8:30 a.m. to 5:20 p.m.; Saturday – 9:30 a.m. to 5:20 p.m.; and Sunday – 12:30 p.m. to 5:20 p.m.
+For recycling questions at McIntire Recycling, please call (434) 977-2976 or visit http://www.rivanna.org/ or go directly to http://www.rivanna.org/what-we-do/recycling-and-waste-disposal/mcintire-recycling-center/.

 Paper Sort Facility, Located off of Meade Avenue.
 From 250 Bypass turn (left if coming from Pantops turn right if coming from Barracks Road) onto East High Street.
 Bear left onto Meade Avenue.
 Proceed through intersection of Meade Avenue and Market Street to the top of the hill.
 Turn into Cycle Systems on the left.
 The Paper Sort will be located at the bottom on the right.